kons-9/kons-9/README.md

 ## I want to eat udon...

+About me...
+* M1 student of the university of Tokyo(IST).
-Interest region: high level synthesis
+* Interest region: high level synthesis.
-Interest language: rust, python, c++
+* Interest language: rust, python, c++.
+* love: udon.

 <!---
 kons-9/kons-9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.